Insight • Design craft

 Maintaining usability within rawness

 The biggest criticism of brutalist design is that it sacrifices usability for style.
-This is avoidable.
+It doesn't have to, but the risk is real.

 Non-negotiable usability baselines